lazydreamerbliss/KnowledgeLLM/README.md

 - Initialize your knowledge library into embeddings, and:
   - Text serch for your document library
   - Image/Text to image search for your image library
-  - Ask AI assistent about anything in your library
+  - Ask AI assistent about anything in your library (under development)

 ## Install backend requirements
 (Python 3.10+) `pip install -r requirements.txt`